nicepkg/aide/website/en/guide/features/ask-ai.md

 Prepare and execute a custom AI command based on the selected file and user input.

+**Scenarios:**

+- ==Aide== itself does not provide AI Q&A services, but you can achieve this through custom AI commands.
+- If you use third-party AI terminal tools, such as [`aider`](https://github.com/paul-gauthier/aider), you can configure commands for quick access to these tools.

 **Usage:**

 - Select a file or folder in the explorer.
 (Multi-select: hold `Ctrl` or `Cmd` and click on files or folders)